FahadKK/Blockchain/README.md

 ## Prerequisites
 --------------
-This program has been tested mainly on the Linux operating system.
+This program has been tested mainly on the Linux operating system. <br>
- So, I recommend using ubuntu to try this application
+ So, I recommend using ubuntu to try this application <br>
 - Golang
 - curl
 - Docker